VisionSystemsInc/vsi_common/docs/style.rst

 * Always quote variables and complex strings

-  There are many conditions when you need to use quotes, and very few when you need not to, and many when quotes seem optional.
-Always using quotes vastly reduces the chance of errors from unexpected (and erroneous) input and simplifies remembering when you need and don't need quotes
+  There are many conditions when you need to use quotes, very few when you need to not, and many when quotes seem optional.
+Always using quotes (aside from the few exceptions mentioned below) vastly reduces the chance of errors from unexpected (and erroneous) input and simplifies remembering when you do and don't need quotes

   .. code-block:: bash

      bvar=${avar}   # Wrong style.
 Always add quotes bvar="${avar}" # Right
      cvar=foo bar   # Wrong style and syntax.
-This is a complex string, and requires quotes/
+This is a complex string, and requires quotes
                     # This actually executes a command called bar.
-Instead, make it clear
+Instead, make it clear:
-     cvar="foo" bar # Right
-     cvar="foo bar" # Right
-     echo ${avar}   # Wrong style.
-Whitespace is not replicated the same way without quotes echo "${avar}"
+     cvar="foo" bar # Right if you want to execute a command called bar cvar="foo bar" # Right if bar is part of the string echo ${avar}   # Wrong style.
+Variables may contain whitespace that would be messed up echo "${avar}" # Right

      # There are a few reason to not quote a variable.
 Be sure to add a "# noquotes"
      # comment so code reviewers knows these are intended:

      # One is an empty variable that should not be treated as an empty string
-     # DRYRUN/optional_flag could be "echo"/"-stuff" or empty string
+     # E.g., DRYRUN could be "echo" or empty string
      ${DRYRUN} some command # noquotes
+     # E.g., optional_flag could be "-stuff" or empty string
      some_command ${optional_flag} foo bar # noquotes
      # The preferred way is to use arrays, if it is not overly cumbersome.
      ${DRYRUN[@]+"${DRYRUN[@]}"} some command
      some_command ${optional_flag[@]+"${optional_flag[@]}"} foo bar
-     # Since arrays cannot be exported, this is often not viable.
+     # Although because arrays cannot be exported, this is often not viable.

-     # Another reason quotes must not be used, is when splitting up a string into an array
+     # Another reason quotes must not be used is when splitting up a string into an array
      foo="aa:bb:cc:dd"
      IFS=":"
      # This is actively splitting apart a string, and must not be in quotes
      bar=(${foo}) # noquotes

-  Quotes should actually not be used in ``[[]]`` expressions.
-There are a few corner cases the will be treated literally. ``# noquotes`` is not needed for ``[[]]`` expressions.
+  Quotes should not be used in ``[[]]`` expressions---there are a few corner cases where the quotes will be treated literally. ``# noquotes`` is not needed for ``[[]]`` expressions.

   .. code-block:: bash